 In today’s world of social media, new holidays seem to appear more often than not.
 When we start to notice these new holidays such as “National Golf Day”, we wonder how it even started.
 It is a charitable event, sponsored annually since 1952 by the Professional Golfers Association (PGA).
 National Golf Day is held all around the United States in honor of this great sport.
 Each year, golf enthusiasts shine up their clubs and get ready to hit the course in celebration.

 Every person who plays a sport knows that the more you practice, the better you become at the sport.
 This is especially important when it comes to golf.
-It is very rare for a first time golfer to just come out and have the best game of their life.
+It is very rare for a first time golfer to just

 Chances are that if you are considering your next golf outing, that you already successfully had your first one.
 The next steps are crucial because you will essentially be applying everything you learned from the previous event and working to improve on the overall experience.
 Remember, planning for your next golf event starts the day after your most recent one ends.